Timeline of the Russo-Ukrainian war (1 September 2025 – 31 December 2025): 17 October

 NASA's FIRMS detected fires on 17 October 2025 09:13:00 (UTC) at the Gvardeyskoye oil depot.

 Ukrainian drones were reported over Sochi, resulting in the suspension of flights from ten airports.
-The city's mayor claimed that a missile and drone attack had been repelled by air defences.
+The city's mayor claimed a missile and drone attack were repelled by air defences.
 An ammunition dump in Donetsk was also attacked.
-Ukrainian Navy spokesperson Dmytro Pletenchuk claimed that Russian air defences shot down an Su-30SM over Crimea "while attempting to intercept Ukrainian drones".
+Ukrainian Navy spokesperson Dmytro Pletenchuk claimed Russian air defences shot down an Su-30SM over Crimea "while attempting to intercept Ukrainian drones".
 The Avangard plant chemical factory in Sterlitamak was struck by drones.
 The plant specializes in "manufacturing specialized products under the state defense order."
 Explosions were reported in workshops at the plant.
 The attack killed three people and injured five more.

-In Donetsk Oblast, Ukrainian military observer Kostantyn Mashovets claimed that Russian forces took the town of Shandryholove, northwest of Lyman.
-Near Velykomykhailiavka, Mashovets claimed that Ukrainian forces retook the villages of Sosnivka, Novoselivka and Khoroshe, while the Russian defense ministry claimed that Russian forces took the villages of Pryvillya in Dnipropetrovsk Oblast, and Pishchane and Tykhe in Kharkiv Oblast.
+In Donetsk Oblast, Ukrainian military observer Kostantyn Mashovets claimed Russian forces took the town of Shandryholove, northwest of Lyman.
+Near Velykomykhailiavka, Mashovets claimed Ukrainian forces retook the villages of Sosnivka, Novoselivka and Khoroshe, while the Russian defense ministry claimed Russian forces took the villages of Pryvillya in Dnipropetrovsk Oblast, and Pishchane and Tykhe in Kharkiv Oblast.
 Geolocated footage confirmed Russian control over Pishchane a day later.

 A Russian court-martial sentenced 15 Ukrainian POWs from the Aidar Battalion to up to 21 years' imprisonment on charges of terrorism.

 An oil depot in Hvardiiske, Simferopol Raion near Gvardeyskoye air base was attacked and set on fire by drones.

-Russian lieutenant Vasily Marzoyev, who was the son of General Arkady Marzoev, commander of the 18th Combined Arms Army, "was killed while carrying out a combat mission" in Ukraine.
+Russian lieutenant Vasily Marzoyev, the son of General Arkady Marzoev, commander of the 18th Combined Arms Army, "was killed while carrying out a combat mission" in Ukraine.
 A commander of a reconnaissance platoon of the 108th Guards Kuban Cossack Air Assault Regiment, he was posthumously made a Hero of Russia.

 18 October

 Ukrainian drones struck the Veshkayma substation in Ulyanovsk Oblast.
 Local authorities confirmed the strike by four drones, two of which exploded causing a fire.
 Power was out for several hours in the area.
 Ukrainian officials claimed the substation was a link in the electrical infrastructure between Syzean and Zhiguli hydroelectric power plants.

 Two people were killed by a Ukrainian drone strike in Russian-occupied Kherson Oblast, according to the Russian-appointed governor Vladimir Saldo.

-The Russian defense ministry claimed that Russian forces took the town of Pleshchiivka, near Kostantynivka.
+The Russian defense ministry claimed Russian forces took the town of Pleshchiivka, near Kostiantynivka.

 19 October

 Ukrainian drones struck the Orenburg gas processing plant, damaging it but causing no casualties according to plant management.
 Yevgeny Solntsev, the local governor, reported a fire.
 It is the first attack on Orenburg by Ukraine.
 The governor of Samara Oblast also reported a drone attack that interrupted flights and internet access.

-Geolocated footage showed that Russian forces took the town of Poltavka, near Huliaipole.
+Geolocated footage showed Russian forces took the town of Poltavka, near Huliaipole.

-In Dnipropetrovsk Oblast around 192 miners needed to be evacuated from an underground DTEK coal mine that suffered a Russian drone strike.
+In Dnipropetrovsk Oblast. around 192 miners had to be evacuated from an underground DTEK coal mine that suffered a Russian drone strike.